ujihisa/few/README.md

     $ few -v
     0.0.1

-More usages are available in [wiki](http://wiki.github.com/ujihisa/few)
+More details of usage are available on [wiki](http://wiki.github.com/ujihisa/few)

 ## DEVELOPERS